JonasCon: Massey Hall concert

 Poster for the 20th anniversary concert held by the Jonas Brothers at the Massey Hall, in Toronto, on February 15, 2025.

 On February 15, 2025, to kickstart the celebrations, the Jonas Brothers performed a concert at Massey Hall, in Toronto.
 The concert was conceptualized around the 20th anniversary theme: "20 years.
 20 songs.
 2,000 tickets.
 20:00 ET. $20".
 During the event, the brothers took song requests from the fans, and performed songs spanning their entire career, along with solo Nick Jonas and DNCE songs.
 The 2019 single, "Like It's Christmas", was incorporated to the set list, in order for the event to be used for filming some scenes for their upcoming Christmas movie, set to be released at the end of 2025, on Disney+.

 Joe's Pizza

 On March 22, 2025, the Jonas Brothers partnered with New York's traditional pizzeria Joe's Pizza, in anticipation for the convention.
 The store, located in Greenwich Village, Manhattan, New York City, was remodeled to display a changed logo, "Jonas Pizza".
 Apart from the pizzas, the store sold merchandise and custom items, all related to the band.
-The band members, along side younger brother, Frankie Jonas, and Deleasa were present for the event.
+The band members, alongside younger brother, Frankie Jonas, and Deleasa were present for the event.